Victoria (British Columbia federal electoral district): History

 This electoral district was created in 1872 when Victoria District riding was abolished.
 It elected two members to the House of Commons of Canada through Block voting.
-Of the two it elected in 1872, one was the first Jewish MP of Canada; the other served as MP while also serving as premier of the province.
+Of the two it elected in 1872, one (Henry Nathan Jr.) was the first Jewish MP of Canada; the other (William Alexander "Amor De Cosmos" Smith) served as MP while also serving as premier of British Columbia.

 In 1878, Sir John A. Macdonald was parachuted into the riding, as he was unelectable in eastern Canada, in the wake of the Pacific Scandal.
 Macdonald, previously the MP for the Marquette riding in Manitoba, had to run in a by-election as he had been appointed to the cabinet (to serve as prime minister).
-He chose Victoria, which had not yet held its portion of the 1878 federal election.
+He chose Victoria, which had not yet held its portion of the 1878 Canadian federal election.
 Victorians voted for him enthusiastically, as he promised to finally bring about the construction of what became the Canadian Pacific Railway.
 He did not run for re-election in Victoria, instead securing a safe seat in Ontario in 1882.

-It was abolished in 1903, and split into Victoria City and Nanaimo ridings.
+It was abolished in 1903, and its territory was divided between the new single-member ridings of Victoria City and Nanaimo.

 It was re-created in 1924 from the Victoria City riding, electing one member to the House of Commons.

 A redistribution in 1966 trimmed the size of the riding slightly, removing parts of Saanich west of Cedar Hill Road and north of Cedar Hill Cross Road.

 Victoria was one of two electoral districts in British Columbia that saw no changes to its boundaries proposed following the 2012 federal electoral boundaries redistribution.

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament: